-Funding has been secured through the Lishman Health Foundation by Dr Sarah Youngson at RCSWA to research the impact of living in a rural area on the mental health of young people.
+Funding has been secured through Lishman Health Research by Dr Sarah Youngson at RCSWA to research the impact of living in a rural area on the mental health of young people.
 The study seeks to explore the risk and protective factors of a rural address on youth mental health.

 Risk factors for mental illness are magnified in rural communities, with stigma, lack of anonymity, and access to services being dominant factors.
 In contrast, a rural residence confers a number of protective factors which warrant further exploration.
 The strengthening of these factors has the potential to mitigate the risks of rurality on youth mental health.